shumant/tracks-demo/README.md

 Unit-tests are omitted because the project is really tiny.
 API workflow is presented in com.shuman.tracksdemo.TracksDemoApplicationTests.java

-To run tests and build jar:
+To run tests, build jar, install frontend dependencies and pack it:
 > ./mvnw clean install

 After that to run the app as server on port 8080: